Deep Bite Treatment

 What Causes A Deep Bite?

 A deep bite can also be caused by poor jaw development during the formative years.
-Habits such as thumb sucking, pacifier use, prolonged bottle feeding, and nail biting can contribute to a deep bite.
+Habits such as thumb sucking, pacifier use, prolonged bottle feeding, and nail-biting can contribute to a deep bite.
 Deep bite is a very common bite misalignment issue.
 It is estimated to affect about 20% of the population.

-Deep bite can cause a variety of issues if left untreated.
+A deep bite can cause a variety of issues if left untreated.
 Aside from the cosmetic benefits of treating a deep bite, it should also be treated to address systemic health concerns.

 Comprehensive treatment for a deep bite may include one or more of the following: